Wayne Bartholomew: Professional competition

 Wayne began surfing at a competition level as a junior in the early 1970s, where he quickly made a name for himself as a fierce competitor and stylish proponent.

 His first major title came when he was crowned the Australian School Boy Champion in 1972.
 He would go on to win multiple Queensland Men's Open titles as a semi professional surfing competitor over the next few years.

+In the mid 1970s, Bartholomew, along with fellow Australian Ian Cairns, South African Shaun Tomson and several other Australians, competed in and won surf competitions on the North Shore of Oʻahu in Hawaii.
+The group embodied a more aggressive and flamboyant style than the low-key style typically practiced by native Hawaiian surfers.
+Magazine articles by Bartholomew and Cairns, in particular, were viewed as disrespectful by some native Hawaiians, who felt their culture was being mocked.
+At one point in 1976 Bartholomew was badly beaten up by a group of Hawaiians and the entire group received death threats.
+The tension was eased by native Hawaiian and local hero Eddie Aikau who called the Australians to a public meeting with locals to make peace.

 In 1977, Wayne turned full-time professional and finished second behind South African surfer Shaun Tomson in his rookie year.
 In that same year, he contested the first Stubbies Surf Classic at Burleigh Heads, regarded as the first man-on-man style surfing event ever contested, but was eliminated from the contest by Michael Peterson in the semi-finals.

 Returning to compete in 1978, Wayne dominated the competition on the world tour and secured his first World Surfing Champion title.

 Spanning a decade, Bartholomew competed on the world professional surfing tour until 1987, ranking in the top five surfers for seven consecutive years.
 In his professional surfing years, he was widely considered one of the greatest surfers of the period — famed for his bold attitude, flamboyant style, fearless competitive drive and tactical insight.